 Activation may take the form of a dispute about the meaning or intent of a clause.
 Close review of the offending clause should reveal any ambiguity or obscurity, and it may result in court action to provide the needed clarity if the parties can’t agree on it themselves.
-Early identification and action will also prevent a potential contract breach.
+Early identification and action will also prevent a potential breach of contract.

 If that activation trigger never arrives, a contract may operate with misinterpreted intentions and deliver less than expected for its whole term.

-Whether or not you’ve started on your recession-readiness review of the terms in your key and important contracts, while you’re down in the trenches doing so, it makes sense to find and eliminate any instances of contract ambiguity and obscurity.
+Whether or not you’ve started on your recession-readiness review of the terms in your key and important contracts, while you’re down in the trenches doing so, it makes sense to find and eliminate any instances of ambiguity in a contract.
 This article can help you do that.